-In case you can’t fill up for any reason, you should always keep your gas tank at least half-full.
+You should always try to keep your gas tank at least half-full in case of an emergency.
 As soon as you hit the halfway mark on your gas gauge, fill up.
 This way you’ll never run out of gas even if it’s not an emergency.

 You could also store a jerrycan of gas in your garage, but don’t expect it to last indefinitely.
 Oil degrades over time and if it’s left to sit for too long you might find that when you fill your tank it fails completely.
 And don’t store it in your vehicle!
-I did that when my gas gauge was broken and I could smell gasoline every time I got in my car.
-The fumes are not healthy.
-Store in garage and rotate and replace regularly.
+Store it in the garage and rotate and replace it regularly.

 12. Survival Kit + Tools

 Every bug out bag should contain some basic survival gear.
-Even if you know you will be going to stay with family or even at a shelter where you will be taken care of, there are so many things that could happen on your journey that could require the use of some very basic survival gear.
+Even if you know you’ll be going to stay with family or at a shelter where you’ll be taken care of, there are so many things that could happen that could require the use of some very basic survival gear.

 Likewise, you might need some basic tools and parts in case your vehicle breaks down, your path is blocked by fallen branches or a plethora of other reasons.

 Here are some basic items you should have with you

 - Flashlight (headlamps are great too)

 - Lighter, matches and flint (you can’t have too many ways to start fire)